What is the Prison Journalism Project?

 $3.00 every month

-Our newspapers, The Bassett Balance from Mabel Bassett Correctional Center and The Warrior Standard from Eddie Warrior Correctional Center, are each published three times a year and alternate throughout the year, meaning subscribers receive a new issue approximately every other month.
+Subscribers receive The Bassett Balance from Mabel Bassett Correctional Center and The Warrior Standard from Eddie Warrior Correctional Center.
+Each newspaper is published three times annually, with issues alternating throughout the year, so supporters receive a new issue approximately every other month.

-Each issue features original writing, artwork, poetry, essays, reflections, interviews, and reporting created by women participating in Poetic Justice programs.
-Your subscription not only helps support the printing and mailing of these publications, but also helps amplify the voices and creativity of incarcerated women across Oklahoma.
+Each issue features original writing, poetry, artwork, reflections, and reporting created by women participating in Poetic Justice programs.
+Your monthly donation helps cover printing and mailing costs while amplifying the voices and creativity of incarcerated women across Oklahoma.

 Check Out the Latest Issues!